Exterior cladding panels - a quick guide to choosing the right panel

 On average, 6 500-8 000 nails are used to fix the exterior cladding panels of a 200 square metre house.
 Each nail contributes to breaking the paint surface and making a visible hole in the wall.
 Even if the nail heads are painted, the paint on the heads will peel off more quickly due to the constant temperature fluctuations of the metal.
 Water condenses on the visible nail heads and seeps into the panel structure.

-You can save on paint by choosing cladding panels with concealed fixing.
-In this case, the hooks or nails will be hidden under the next panel's pontil and water will not get into the structure.
-A nail-free façade is also more stylish.
+You can protect the painted surface by choosing exterior cladding panels with hidden fasteners.
+This way, the staples or nails are hidden under the tongue of the next panel, preventing water from entering the structure.
+A nail-free facade also looks more stylish.